J0nas229/BlackMine/README.md

 - Worlds: Generator has been improved and more biomes!
 - Little to no lag at all!

-BlackLight is a perfect software for your server with :
 [![CircleCI](https://circleci.com/gh/BlackLight-NL/BlackMine/tree/rewriten.svg?style=svg)](https://circleci.com/gh/BlackLight-NL/BlackMine/tree/rewriten)

 ### BlackMine is a perfect software for your server with :